 WebLogic Server uses IP multicast communication among the servers in a cluster mainly for two purposes.

-Shared Global JNDI implementation, the servers keep on monitoring the availability of the objects in the local JNDI tree and update other members of the cluster about it.
+1. To send and receive Cluster-wide JNDI updates.
+Since WebLogic uses a Shared Global JNDI implementation, the servers keep on monitoring the availability of the objects in the local JNDI tree and update other members of the cluster about it.
 Similarly they receive messages from other members and update their own JNDI tree accordingly.

 2. To send and receive Heartbeat messages.
 This communication helps a member server in a cluster to determine whether another member has failed.